common-fate/docs-archive/docs/granted/usage/console.md

 assume -c role-a
 ```

 This will open a session in the AWS console for the specified profile.
 On Firefox, the session will open in a [Container Tab](https://support.mozilla.org/en-US/kb/containers).
-On Chrome, Brave, and Edge, the session will open in a new profile.
+On Chrome, Brave, Edge, Safari and Arc the session will open in a new profile.

 :::info
 If the console does not open on Firefox, ensure that you have installed the [Granted addon](https://addons.mozilla.org/en-GB/firefox/addon/granted/).